xelita/angular-cordova-device-motion/README.md

 var myapp = angular.module('myapp', ['cordovaDeviceMotionModule']);
 ```

-Use the cordovaDeviceMotionModule as controller dependency and call cordovaDeviceMotionModule API:
+Use the cordovaDeviceMotionService as controller dependency and call cordovaDeviceMotionService API:

 ```js
 $scope.getCurrentAcceleration = function() {